 Once you’ve decided that a debt management program is the best option to solve your debt issues, just follow these steps to enroll in a DMP.

-- Go to a non-profit credit counseling agency.
+- Go to a non-profit credit counselling agency.

-- Inform your credit counselor about your debts, income, and anything relevant to your financial situation.
+- Inform your credit counsellor about your debts, income, and anything relevant to your financial situation.

 - The credit agency will set a debt management plan that suits your financial situation.

-- Your credit counselor will go into a negotiation with your creditors.
+- Your credit counsellor will go into a negotiation with your creditors.

-- Sort out your budget and be consistent on making payment on your DMP.
+- Sort out your budget and be consistent in making payments on your DMP.

 A debt management program can be a good option to consolidate your unsecured debts and reduce the interest rates on them.
-If you need additional resources on this topic, you can visit sites like debt.ca for that purpose.
+If you need additional resources on this topic, you can visit our website debt.ca.